di-effe/smart-home/README.md

 ### Environment Variables

-Rename `blank.env` to `.env` and update all variables according to your needs and setup.
+Rename `blank_env` to `.env` and update all variables according to your needs and setup.
 Note that the script will not run if `.env` is not detected.

 ### Init